Emarhendia

 Emarhendia is a monotypic genus of flowering plants belonging to the family Gesneriaceae.
-It only contains one species,Emarhendia bettiana (M.R.Hend.)
+It only contains one species, Emarhendia bettiana (M.R.Hend.)
 Kiew, A.Weber & B.L.Burtt.

-It is a subshrub endemic to Pahang in Peninsula Malaysia.
+It is a subshrub endemic to Pahang in Peninsular Malaysia.

 The genus name of Emarhendia is in honour of M. R. Henderson (1899–1982), a Scottish botanist, and it was published and described in Beitr.
 Biol.
 Pflanzen Vol.70 on page 398 in (1997-1998, publ.
 1998).
 The species has one known synonym, Paraboea bettiana M.R.Hend..